Are you ready to discover your college program?

 - Computer science concentration options peak at the master's level, making these programs ideal for learners with specific career goals that demand highly developed niche skill sets.

-What To Expect From Master's in Computer Science Programs
+What To Expect From a Top Master's in Computer Science Program?

 Like most other master's programs, an online master's in computer science usually requires about two academic years of full-time study.
 Actual timelines vary, as many learners study while they maintain day jobs.
 Part-time students usually earn their degrees in 3-5 years.